MarielJHoepelman/ios-sets-lab/README.md

 print(spaceships.count)

 //This code will not compile.
-Spaceships compiler can't infer data type theredore var is not declared and imnserts cannot be completed/printed.
+Spaceships compiler can't infer data type therefore var is not declared and inserts cannot be completed/printed.
 ```

 - 3